anapremovic/ArtChart/README.md

 <img src="art_chart_app_icon.png" alt="ArtChart logo" width="200"/>

-ArtChart is an online art database where you can find public art close to you, review art, and submit new public art pieces to the app.
+ArtChart is an online art database where you can find public art close to you, submit new art to the app, and connect with the art community in Vancouver.
+Check out <a href="https://qq-zhong.github.io/artChart_site/">our website</a> for more information!

 ### Built With
 [![Kotlin][Kotlin.com]][Kotlin-url]